In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 Sovereignty

 Built in Atlantic Canada.
-Hosted in Canada.
+Run from here.

 Register your household